Cheapest off-peak EV charging tariff rates in the UK — ranked for July 2026

-• Quick form — we’ll match you to suitable tariffs
+• Quick form — we'll match you to suitable home EV tariffs by postcode

 Whole-of-market comparison for UK homes.
-Switching depends on availability, eligibility and your meter/charger setup.
+Rates verified July 2026; availability, eligibility and your meter/charger setup apply.
 Always check unit rates, standing charges and off-peak windows.

 Find the cheapest off-peak EV tariff for your home

-Off-peak EV tariffs (sometimes called EV night tariffs or smart EV tariffs) offer a cheaper unit rate during set hours — typically overnight — to help reduce the cost of charging at home.
-The cheapest option isn’t always the one with the lowest night rate: day rates, standing charges, and the exact off-peak window matter just as much.
+Off-peak EV tariffs (also called EV night tariffs or smart EV tariffs) give a much cheaper unit rate during set hours — typically overnight — to cut the cost of charging at home.
+In July 2026 the headline cheap rates sit around 6.7p–9p/kWh, against a capped standard rate near 27–28p/kWh.
+The cheapest option for you isn't always the one with the lowest night rate: day rates, standing charges and the exact off-peak window matter just as much.

 EnergyPlus helps you compare whole-of-market options for UK households and understand which tariffs suit your setup.
-Use the form to start your comparison — we’ll match you to tariffs based on your postcode and details.
+With Ofgem's price cap having risen +13% to £1,862/yr from 1 July 2026, the gap between standard and off-peak EV rates is widening — so a dedicated EV tariff saves even more.
+Use the form to start your comparison; we'll match you to tariffs by postcode and details.

 What you'll need to compare accurately

-• Whether you have a smart meter (many EV tariffs require one)
+• Whether you have a smart meter (required for nearly all EV tariffs)

-• Your typical charging pattern (overnight vs daytime top-ups)
+• Your typical charging pattern (overnight vs anytime / daytime top-ups)

-• Any requirements from your charger/app (some tariffs are app-controlled)
+• Any requirements from your charger/app (some tariffs are supplier-managed)

 Get your off-peak EV tariff comparison